I want to…

 A Hudson Area Public Library card is issued free of charge to anyone living in the library’s district, which includes all of Hudson, unincorporated Normal, the Lake Bloomington area, and areas around Money Creek.
-Individuals living outside the library’s district can purchase a non-resident card for an annual fee commensurate with the current tax rate of the average household in the district.
+Individuals living outside the library’s district in an unserviced area may purchase a non-resident card for an annual fee commensurate with the current tax rate of the average household in the district.
 The fee for the 2021-22 fiscal year is $283.70.
 This card gives non-residents full borrowing privileges.

 How to Get Your Card

 Please fill out our online registration form, then come to the library and show a staff member a photo ID with a current address.
 If your photo ID does not have your current address, please also provide us with a piece of mail, lease agreement, or real estate tax bill to confirm your address.
 Our staff will prepare a card for you and you will be able to check out right away.
 Patrons must be 5 or older to receive a library card.
 Children between the ages of 5 and 13 must have a parent’s signature to obtain a library card.
 All patrons 14 and older are given full adult borrowing privileges.
-The replacement fee for a lost card is $5.00.
-Click here to fill out your application card.

 Where Your Card Can Be Used

 Your card may be used at Bloomington Public Library, Normal Public Library, all Resource Sharing Alliance (RSA) public libraries, and any other public library in Illinois.
 Your card may also be used to download e-books and audiobooks.
 Library cards are valid for three years.
 When your library card expires, you may come to the library to renew it or phone us at (309)726-1103.
 We honor all cards from public libraries in the state of Illinois.